-4 points 2 points 0 points

-• Throughout the series, all learning sequences include three dimensions and consistently integrate SEPs, CCCs, and DCls in student learning opportunities. • Throughout the series, some learning sequences include three dimensions and consistently integrate SEPs, CCCs, and DCls in student learning opportunities. • Throughout the series, few to no learning sequences include three dimensions and consistently integrate SEPs, CCCs, and DCIs in student learning opportunities.
+Throughout the series, learning sequences consistently include three dimensions and consistently integrate SEPs, CCCs, and DCIs in student learning opportunities.

+Throughout the series, some learning sequences include three dimensions and consistently integrate SEPs, CCCs, and DCls in student learning opportunities.

+Throughout the series, few to no learning sequences include three dimensions and consistently integrate SEPs, CCCs, and DCIs in student learning opportunities.

 1a.ii Scoring:

-4 points 2 points 0 points

-Materials are designed for SEPs and CCCs to meaningfully support student sensemaking with the other dimensions in nearly all Materials are designed for SEPs or CCCs to meaningfully support student sensemaking with the other dimensions in nearly all Materials are not designed for SEPs and CCCs to meaningfully support student sensemaking with the other dimensions.
+Materials are designed for SEPs and CCCs to meaningfully support student sensemaking with the other dimensions in nearly all learning sequences.

+- Materials are designed for SEPs or CCCs to meaningfully support student sensemaking with the other dimensions in nearly all learning sequences.
+OR - Materials are designed for SEPs and CCCs to meaningfully support sensemaking with the other dimensions, but not consistently.
-learning sequences.

-learning sequences.
+Materials are designed for SEPs and/or CCCs to meaningfully support student sensemaking with the other dimensions in few to no instances.